cryptimeleon/cryptimeleon.github.io/docs/libraries.md

 # upb.crypto.benchmark

-Once you have implemented a scheme, you would probably like to benchmark it.
-This library provides benchmarks for different types of schemes.
+Here, we store benchmarks for the implemented schemes.
+The benchmarks are generally done via JMH.

 # upb.crypto.protocols